+The response body as bytes.

-The body of this Response.
-Keep in mind that Response.body is always a bytes object.
-If you want the unicode version use TextResponse.text (only available in TextResponse and subclasses).
+If you want the body as a string, use TextResponse.text (only available in TextResponse and subclasses).

 This attribute is read-only.
-To change the body of a Response use replace ().
+To change the body of a Response use replace().

 request

 The Request object that generated this response.
 This attribute is assigned in the Scrapy engine, after the response and the request have passed through all Downloader Middlewares.
 In particular, this means that: